Stellafane: Stellafane Clubhouse

-Stellafane West
+Stellafane (Original Site)

-Besides the historic Stellafane "pink clubhouse," the original site includes Porter's uniquely designed Turret Telescope, a 12 in f/17 Newtonian reflector built in 1930, consisting of an equatorially rotated concrete dome with the telescope mounted on the outside, with the observer on the inside working in heated comfort.
+Besides the historic Stellafane "pink clubhouse", the original site includes Porter's uniquely designed Porter Turret Telescope, a 12 in f/17 Newtonian reflector built in 1930, consisting of an equatorially rotated concrete dome with the telescope mounted on the outside, with the observer on the inside working in heated comfort.

-In 2017, the Simoni Spectrohelioscope Solar Observatory was constructed near the Turret Telescope, named after long-time convention attendee Andrew E. Simoni (1918-2013).
+In 2017, the Simoni Spectrohelioscope Solar Observatory was constructed near the Turret Telescope, named after long-time convention attendee Andrew E. Simoni (1918–2013).

 Stellafane West is still the location where the Springfield Telescope Makers hold most of their meetings and telescope competitions.